BenLangmead/bowtie2/MANUAL.markdown

 paired-end alignments are distinct or the mate 2s in the two alignments are distinct or both.

-### -M mode: search for multiple alignments, report the best one
+### Default mode: search for multiple alignments, report the best one

-In [`-M`] mode, Bowtie 2 searches for at most N distinct, valid alignments for each read, where N equals the integer specified with the `-M` parameter plus one.
-That is, if `-M 3` is specified, Bowtie 2 will search for at most 4 distinct alignments.
-Bowtie 2 will stop searching when it can't find more distinct valid alignments, or when it finds N distinct alignments, whichever happens first.
-It then reports the best alignment found using information about the other alignments to estimate mapping quality and to set SAM optional fields, such as the [`AS:i`] and [`XS:i`] fields.

-Increasing [`-M`] makes Bowtie 2 slower, but increases the likelihood that it will find and report the correct alignment for a read that aligns many places.
+By default, Bowtie 2 searches for distinct, valid alignments for each read.
+When it finds a valid alignment, it generally will continue to look for alignments that are nearly as good or better.
+It will eventually stop looking, either because it exceeded a limit placed on search effort (see [`-D`] and [`-R`]) or because it already knows all it needs to know to report an alignment.
-Bowtie 2 does not "find" alignments in any specific order, so for reads that have more than N distinct, valid alignments, Bowtie 2 does not gaurantee that the alignment reported is the best possible in terms of alignment score.
+Information from the best alignments are used to estimate mapping quality (the `MAPQ` [SAM] field) and to set SAM optional fields, such as [`AS:i`] and [`XS:i`].
+Bowtie 2 does not gaurantee that the alignment reported is the best possible in terms of alignment score.

 See also: [`-D`], which puts an upper limit on the number of dynamic programming problems (i.e. seed extensions) that can "fail" in a row before Bowtie 2 stops